curiosity81/T-1000/README.md

 2. The hard- and software is open source.
 3. The device is as secure as possible.

-WARNING: THIS TUTORIAL DOES NOT CLAIM TO BE COMPLETE!!!
+WARNING: THIS DOCUMENT DOES NOT CLAIM TO BE COMPLETE!!!
 ONLY STORE IMPORTANT DATA ON THE DEVICE IF YOU KNOW WHAT YOU ARE DOING.

 ## Introduction
 If a person wants to proof its (online) identity without revealing its true identity, modern asymmetric cryptography is essential.